 A trip on the Napa Valley Wine Train in California

 We couldn’t go to San Francisco without visiting wine country for a day.
 But not wanting to drive, and on the recommendation of a friend, we opted for lunch on the Napa Valley Wine Train.
-Our week in San Francisco coincided with one of the hottest Septembers in years and so it was another magical and…
+Our week in San Francisco in 2011 coincided with one of the hottest Septembers in years and it was another magical…

 Zaha Hadid’s stunning Innsbruck railway